geneichinose/capstone_project_24_1_report/README.md

 ### NN Setup, Training, and Test Results

 We setup an Artificial Neural Network (ANN) to perform the same classification problem as previously presented.
 We loaded the dataset using the 2 features: 'lune_lat' and 'lune_lon' from the DataFrame.
 Sklearn estimators did not require one-hot-encoding of the target variables, however, it did require special class object instance of OneVsRestClassifier().
-Instead we used the LabelBinarizer to transform the y-target dependent variable transformed to a encoded vector.
+Instead, we used the LabelBinarizer to transform the y-target dependent variable transformed to a encoded vector.
 We used the same 60-40% train test split.
-We learned that the random seed needs to be reset for every run to reproduce results, otherwise, the initialization of weights makes the results difficult to interpret (runs were not reproducable).
+We learned that the random seed needs to be reset for every run to reproduce results, otherwise, the initialization of weights makes the results difficult to interpret (runs were not reproducible).

 <PRE>
 model1 = Sequential([